Batman Unmasked Wikimedia

 Griffith Park Is One Of America’s Most Magnificent Parks

 As for Griffith Park, it truly is more than just a park.
 It includes over 4,210 acres of both natural covered terrain and landscaped parkland and picnic areas.
-Located at the eastern end of the Santa Monica Mountains, it’s truly a breathtaking landscape.
+Located at the eastern end of the Santa Monica Mountains, it’s truly a landscape.

 Griffith Park is one of the largest municipal parks with urban wilderness areas in the United States.